TTAK/luksShrink/README.md

 6) reboot on Windows and check everything is fine, DO NOT ENABLE BITLOCKER AT THIS POINT
 7) reboot to modify back EFI boot in BIOS to ubuntu(Grub)
 8) Boot on Ubuntu and do a >sudo update-grub
-9) Reboot on windows using Grub and activate bitlocker.
+9) Reboot on windows using Grub and enable bitlocker.

 You should now have a fully fonctionnal encrypted dualboot windows 10(Bitlocker) + Ubuntu 18/20(LUKS)